 - Provide spiritual direction for two to five different persons, for a minimum of fifteen sessions in total, with a goal of providing at least seven sessions with one person.

 - Participate in individual and peer group supervision, which includes preparing a contemplative reflection form and a dialogue form.

 - A seminary degree is recommended.
 The ministry of spiritual direction draws on a knowledge of scripture, theology, history, and human development.
 If you do not have a seminary degree please contact us.

 - At least one year of receiving spiritual direction before the seminar begins

 - Please have two references, one from your pastor or area conference minister, and another from your spiritual director complete this online reference request indicating your readiness for training as a spiritual director.

-- If you do not have a seminary degree, submit an 8-10 page paper.
-(Application Essay PDF)
+- If you do not have a seminary degree, please contact us.

 - Complete the online application